mrcode86/SimpleQueue.NET/SimpleQueue.InMemory/Readme.md

-﻿# Queue.InMemory
+﻿# SimpleQueue.InMemory

-`Queue.InMemory` is a simple in-memory message queue implementation designed for .NET applications.
+`SimpleQueue.InMemory` is a simple in-memory message queue implementation designed for .NET applications.
 It provides a lightweight and easy-to-use mechanism for sending, receiving, and processing messages within the application without the need for external dependencies like RabbitMQ or Kafka.

 ## Features